-Amanda earned a Master’s degree in Clinical Psychology from the University of Missouri-Columbia in 2006.
-Amanda has worked in the field of eating disorders over the past five years in both research and treatment capacities.
+Amanda earned a Master’s Degree in Clinical Psychology from the University of Missouri-Columbia, 2006.
+She has worked in the field of eating disorders for the past eight years in both research and clinical treatment capacities.

-Amanda is very interested in eating disorders in athletes and the roles of both identity and self-esteem in the development and maintenance of eating disorders.
-Amanda facilitates the CED Anorexia and Bulimia Support Group.
-Amanda is a member of the Academy for Eating Disorders and is heading a work group collecting data on the eating disorder recovery process from individuals and family members from around the world.
+Amanda has published in the field and presents nationally and internationally on the topics of athletes and eating disorders and eating disorder recovery.
+Her clinical focus is working with athetes and the roles of both identity and self-esteem in the development and maintenance of eating disorders.
+She recently headed a research work group collecting data on the eating disorder recovery process from individuals and family members from around the world.

 LEE MCDONAGH, RD, CDE, Head Nutritionist